 1.11 Are courts obliged to follow precedents from previous similar cases as a matter of binding or persuasive authority?
-Are decisions of any other jurisdictions of persuasive authority?
+Are decisions of any other jurisdictions considered persuasive?

 Courts are legally bound by the decision of the upper court in the same case.
 Further, it is generally understood that the precedents of the Supreme Court has de facto binding effect on lower courts, i.e. the courts other than the Supreme Court.
 This means that lower courts should fully respect the precedents of the Supreme Court.
 This is because lower courts should make the decisions that the Supreme Court would make, and it is usually reasonable to predict that the Supreme Court will follow its precedents.
 The precedents of other courts, including those of High Courts, do not have such effect.
-Courts may refer to decisions of other jurisdictions, but they follow such decisions only when they think they are persuasive.
+Courts may refer to decisions of other jurisdictions, but they follow such decisions only when they think they are persuasive based on the reasoning of the decisions.